 Class and Workshop Policies

-Requirements for Multi-Week Workshop Attendance: Basic Computer Literacy
+Requirements for Attendance: Basic Computer & Zoom Literacy

-• For multi-week workshops, all participants must be comfortable with basic computer use, including frequent emailing and attaching of documents.
-If you are not comfortable with this, we recommend seeking help from friends, family, or local libraries or universities before applying.
+For multi-week workshops, all participants must be comfortable with basic computer use, including frequent emailing and attaching of documents.
+If you are not comfortable with this, we recommend seeking help from friends, family, or local libraries or universities before applying or signing up for a workshop.

 Payment for Classes and Workshops